 In 2017, Jacobs Engineering Group made general recommendations regarding the Commission's aging toll collection system and the associated toll plaza facilities.
 The implementation of this plan is ongoing with changes to the toll plaza facilities and associated infrastructure.
 Three new mainline toll plazas are part of the modernization.
-Toll Plazas 4 and 211 are expected to be completed by the end of 2022.
-Toll Plaza 49 was completed in 2021 and is being used as a test site for the new toll collection system.
+Toll Plaza 49 was completed in 2021 and Toll Plazas 4 and 211 were completed in 2023.